History and Application of AI

 History of Artificial Intelligence (AI)

-• In 1943: Warren McCulloch and Walter Pits published the first work on artificial intelligence (AI) in 1943.
-They suggested an artificial neuron model.
+• In 1943: Warren McCulloch and Walter Pits published the first work on artificial intelligence, introducing an artificial neuron model.

-• In 1949: Donald Hebb demonstrated an upgrading algorithm for altering the strength of connections between neurons in 1949.
-Hebbian learning is the name given to his rule.
+• In 1949: Donald Hebb demonstrated an upgrading algorithm for altering the strength of connections between neurons.
+This principle is now known as Hebbian learning.

-• In 1950: In 1950, Alan Turing, an English mathematician, pioneered machine learning.
-In his paper "Computing Machinery and Intelligence," Alan Turing proposes a test.
-A Turing test can be used to determine whether or not a machine can demonstrate intelligent behavior comparable to human intelligence.
+• In 1950: Alan Turing, an English mathematician, pioneered machine learning.
+In his paper "Computing Machinery and Intelligence," Turing proposed the Turing test.
+This test assesses whether a machine can demonstrate intelligent behavior comparable to human intelligence.

 High-level computer languages like FORTRAN, LISP, and COBOL were invented at the period.
 And there was a lot of interest in AI at the time.